 Pork loin chops are brined, grilled, and topped with a delicious sauce infused with classic fall flavors.

 Even though fall has officially arrived, we’ve had temps in the 90’s this week here in New England.
 Mother nature somehow isn’t seeing all the advertisements for pumpkin spiced lattes and apple cider donuts, and has ignored the fact that the leaves are starting to change.
 So, until she catches up I plan to keep my outdoor grill going.
 What do you make for dinner when the calendar says autumn but the thermometer says summer?
 How about these delicious Grilled Pork Chops with Rosemary Pumpkin Butter! (more…)

 The Recipe Redux is a group of like-minded food bloggers whose mission is to inspire the food lover in every healthy eater and inspire the healthy eater in every food lover.
 Each month members post recipes to their blogs following a theme set by the group moderators.
-This month’s theme is healthy small bite dessert creations.
-Be sure to click the Recipe Redux link at the bottom of this page to see all the posts for this month’s challenge.
+This month’s theme is healthy sheet pan meals.
+Click the Recipe Redux link at the bottom of this page to see links to all the posts for this month’s challenge